Tips For The Festive Season

 Coping with Fireworks

-- Make sure your pet has lots of water & that the bowl is sitting in the shade.
+- Make sure your pet has a sufficient amount of water & is not in direct sunlight.

-- Fill a container with water, sprinkle dry food, then freeze, give to your pet on a hot day.
+- Create a doggy Ice block by filling a container with water, sprinkle dry food, then freeze.

-- A child’s plastic seashell sand pit make a great pool for a dog.
-If you can bring your pet inside in air-conditioning is always best.
+- A child’s plastic seashell sand pit makes a great pool for a dog.

 - Never leave pets unattended in a car.

-- Rabbits & guinea pigs do not sweat therefore cannot regular their body temperature.
-Heat affects them the most, best to keep them in aircon on hot days.
+- Rabbits & guinea pigs do not sweat therefore cannot regulate their body temperature.
+They do not tolerate hot weather so best to keep them in air conditioning on hot days.

-- Warning signs of heat stress include panting excessively, moving sluggishly, acting woozy, drooling, vomiting or losing consciousness.
-If you observe any of these signs, call your local veterinarian immediately.
+Warning signs of heat stress/stroke include panting excessively, moving sluggishly, acting woozy, drooling, vomiting or losing consciousness.